xvitaly/zswap-cli/assets/manpage.md

 ## Changing settings

-All settings are stored in **/etc/zswap-cli/zswap-cli.conf** file.
-It use environment options syntax.
+All settings are stored in the **/etc/zswap-cli/zswap-cli.conf** configuration file.
+It uses standard key-value systax.

 ## Enabling unit